Seund Ja Rhee

 Seund Ja Rhee (also transcribed as Seongja Lee; June 3, 1918 – March 8, 2009) was a South Korean painter, engraver, draughtswoman, and illustrator.
 She also designed tapestries and mosaics.
 She was a prolific artist with more than 1,000 paintings, 700 prints, 250 ceramics, and numerous drawings.
 She exhibited mainly in France and in South Korea, with 84 solo exhibitions and almost 300 group exhibitions during her lifetime.
-In 1958, she moved to Tourrettes, Var (France) where she finally built the "Milky Way", a large atelier and exhibition room.
+In 1958, she moved to Tourrettes-sur-Loup, French Riviera (France) where she finally built the "Milky Way", a large atelier and exhibition room.

 Biography

-Born in Jinju, Gyeongsangnam-do in Korea under Japanese rule, Rhee studied in Jinju Girls' High School before moving to Japan to attend Jissen Women's University in Tokyo in 1938.
+Born in Jinju, Keishōnan-dō, Korea, Empire of Japan, Rhee studied in Jinju Girls' High School before moving to Japan to attend Jissen Women's University in Tokyo in 1938.
 In 1938, she returned home and married.
 In 1951, she was separated from her three sons by the Korean War.
 In the same year, she left for Paris, where she entered the Académie de la Grande Chaumière in 1953 to study under Yves Brayer and Henri Goetz.
 Rhee started to develop an interest in woodcuts and engraving while visiting Stanley William Hayter's "Atelier 17."
-In 1958, she moved to Tourrettes-Sur-Loup, Var, where she used a stone shepherd's cottage for her atelier.
+In 1958, she moved to Tourrettes sur Loup, French Riviera, where she used a stone shepherd's cottage for her atelier.
 In 1996, she built the "Milky Way", a larger atelier, in the Korean style.

 In 1991, Rhee was appointed the Chevalier of the Ordre des Arts et des Lettres in France.
 The Seundja Rhee Foundation was established in 2009 in Korea to preserve and promote her art.